aument-lang/aument/docs/tour.md

 ## Classes

-You can define a compound data-type, a *class* using the `class` keyword:
+You can define a compound data type, a *class* using the `class` keyword:

 ```
 class Human {